+12 Nokia phones that changed the world (and 9 crazy ones that entertained us along the way) | Stuff

 12 Nokia phones that changed the world (and 9 crazy ones that entertained us along the way)

-Like a pheonix from the ashes, the once iconic phone-maker is set to return at this year's Mobile World Congress show - and rumour has it, will be bringing an updated 3310 along too.
+We've taken a trip through the Finns’ greatest handset hits – and misses -here are the best Nokia phones ever

-We've got fond memories of that phone (good luck beating our Snake high score, people) but it got us thinking - Nokia regularly shifted the gadget-time continuum with its crazy concepts and unbreakable bricks.
-We've revisted the best here.
+We’ve got fond memories of the original 3310 (good luck beating our Snake high score, people) .
+Nokia regularly shifted the gadget-time continuum with its crazy concepts and unbreakable bricks.
+We’ve revisted the best Nokia phones ever here.

 This little wander down memory lane also takes in a few models that really weren’t all that.
 Because Nokia was out on its own, beholden to no-one, its moments of brilliant boundary-pushing were matched by moments of the purest wrong-headedness the tech world has ever seen.
 Some of its more experimental designs were utter howlers, both aesthetically and ergonomically.